Explore-In-HMS/common-mobile-services/README.md

             }
 ```

-`kt unsubscribeFromTopic` method is unsubscribes in asynchronous mode from topics that are subscribed to through the subscribe method.
+`unsubscribeFromTopic` method unsubscribes from topics in asynchronous mode that are subscribed to through the `subscribe` method.

 You need to add a listener to listen to the operation result.

 ```kt